 The amount of coverage provided by burial insurance can vary greatly depending on the provider, but they usually range from $2,000 to $50,000 in death benefit amounts.

-The premiums for this type of policy are generally affordable and can be paid monthly or annually, depending on your preference.
+The cost of burial insurance is typically affordable.
+Premiums for this type of policy generally won’t break the bank can be paid monthly, quarterly or annually, depending on your preference.

 In addition to covering the price of a funeral, some policies may also provide additional benefits such as paying off outstanding debts or providing money for living expenses during a period of illness or disability prior to death.

 This makes them an attractive option for those looking for peace-of-mind protection against unexpected medical bills or other financial obligations in later life.

 When it comes time to purchase a burial insurance policy at age 73, there are several factors you should consider before making your decision including: cost (premiums), coverage amount (death benefit) and any additional benefits offered by the provider.

 It is important to compare rates between different providers before purchasing, so that you get the best deal possible based on your individual needs and budget constraints.